Creative Scotland's £7m funding cut restored as Scottish Government u-turns in wake of campaigns

 “I have judged that this is the absolute limit of additional funding that I can provide.”

+Launched by the UK-wide Campaign for the Arts alliance and Culture Counts, Scotland’s network of arts, heritage and creative industries organisations, the campaign launched last week called for an urgent “change of direction” from the government.

-Sean McLaughlan, campaigns officer with the STUC, said: “This is an excellent victory for our members in the creative arts and all credit goes to them, the Campaign for the Arts and workers across the sector.“We appreciate this move in listening to our calls - and that of the wider movement - acting decisively and purposefully in restoring funding to Creative Scotland.“Unionised workers acting with a powerful collective voice have shown, yet again, that they cannot be ignored.
+Roz Foyer, general secretary of the STUC, which had told the government that its proposed cut for Creative Scotland was “the wrong choice at the wrong time, said: “This is an excellent victory for our members in the creative arts and all credit goes to them, the Campaign for the Arts, and workers across the sector.“We appreciate this move from the cabinet secretary in listening to our calls, and that of the wider movement, acting decisively and purposefully in restoring funding to Creative Scotland.“Unionised workers acting with a powerful collective voice have shown, yet again, that they cannot be ignored.
 Workers in Scotland will continue to campaign for a thriving arts sector that enriches society and delivers decent secure jobs.”

+Campaign for the Arts director Jack Gamble said: "Investment in the arts supports the livelihoods of thousands and the wellbeing of millions.

+"This vital result is down to all those who spoke out and showed their support for culture in Scotland.